KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. literalinclude:: ../Chapter2/CMakeLists.txt
 		:language: cmake
-		:start-at: cmake_minimum_required
+		:start-after: XR_DOCS_TAG_BEGIN_SetProjectName2
-		:end-at: # Needed for Android
+		:end-before: XR_DOCS_TAG_END_SetProjectName2

 	Here we have declared our tutorial project.
 At least CMake 3.22.1 is needed to use all the features in the tutorial.
 Now add:

 	.. literalinclude:: ../Chapter2/CMakeLists.txt
 		:language: cmake
-		:start-at: # For FetchContent_Declare() and FetchContent_MakeAvailable()
+		:start-after: XR_DOCS_TAG_BEGIN_FetchContent
-		:end-before: # Files
+		:end-before: XR_DOCS_TAG_END_FetchContent

-	After setting our CMake version, our own CMake variable ``PROJECT_NAME`` to ``OpenXRTutorialChapter2`` and with that variable setting the project's name, we include ``FetchContent`` and use it to get the OpenXR-SDK from Khronos's GitHub page.
+	After setting our CMake version, our own CMake variable `PROJECT_NAME` to `OpenXRTutorialChapter2` and with that variable setting the project's name, we include `FetchContent` and use it to get the OpenXR-SDK from Khronos's GitHub page.

 	.. container:: opengles
 		:name: opengles-id-2